fiorenzo1963/es100-wwvb-refclock/README.md

 fudge 127.127.28.13 refid WWVB
 ```
 * Restart ntp
-* Run test code in the background.
+* Start refclock code in the background using "es100_wwvb_clockref.sh" script.
 Make sure you start the test code in the same directory where the tool resides (ugly, will fix)
 * After a few successful RX updates, the refclock should show as reachable.
 Example:
 ```
      remote           refid      st t when poll reach   delay   offset  jitter